 It is ironic that nobody wants to be judged while grasping every opportunity there is to judge others.
 Whether we become witnesses of a sad scene, or we see someone at his or her breaking point, we should never jump to conclusions.
-In most cases our hasty deductions are plain wrong, and the damage of our snap judgment calls can cause a lifetime of pain.
+In most cases our hasty deductions are plain wrong and our snap judgments inflict considerable pain.

-Who likes to hear that Jesus’s suffering on the cross was entirely our fault?
+Who likes to hear that the Lord’s suffering on the cross was entirely our fault?
 Nobody does – at least I don’t know anybody who enjoys hearing that – but here is the good news: Jesus is not mad at us.
-He suffered greatly at our hands, but He suffered willingly; His goal was to eliminate all judgment calls, whether they are inappropriate or justified.
+He suffered greatly at our hands, but He suffered willingly; His goal was to eliminate all judgment calls, whether inappropriate or justified.
 He took the blame and accepted all punishment there is.
 Now, what is left for us?

 Peace – with nothing left to blame, punish, or judge;

 Healing – coming from a Savior who was in our shoes and has all the empathy for our cause that we can hope for.

 Jesus picks up our broken pieces and makes us whole – trusting Him is the key.
 He has loved us long before we knew Him; and our relationship with the Holy One is designed to blossom into a friendship that goes beyond our lifetime.